prince-kumar-ds/prince-kumar-ds/README.md

 🤖 Building and optimizing Machine Learning models using Scikit-Learn for classification, regression, and NLP tasks

-📝 Hands-on with NLP workflows including text cleaning, tokenization, vectorization (TF-IDF), and model evaluation
+📝 Hands-on with NLP workflows including text cleaning, tokenization, vectorization (TF-IDF), Embeddings, and model evaluation

 🌲 Explored Ensemble models (Random Forest, XGBoost) to improve performance and generalization